| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 import static mockit.Deencapsulation.*;

-and Verifications
+Expectations and Verifications

-, etc.) have been changed from static
+blocks (anyInt, result, etc.) have been changed from static to

 instance fields.